The Most Dangerous Highways in the US

 2. Oklahoma State Highway 9

-SR-9 in Oklahoma ranked as the second most dangerous highway in our study.
-This highway spans east to west through the width of central Oklahoma, between the Arkansas state border and the Texas panhandle.
-SR-9 is around 348 miles long and is the second longest state highway in Oklahoma.
-The majority of fatal crashes happened along the portion of road in Cleveland County, Oklahoma.
-Overall, a reported total of 50 fatal crashes took place on this highway from 2010 through 2016.
+SR-9 in Oklahoma ranked as the second most-dangerous highway in our study.
+This highway spans east to west through central Oklahoma, between the Arkansas state border and the Texas panhandle.
+At 348 miles long, SR-9 is the second-longest state highway in Oklahoma.
+Fifty fatal crashes took place on this highway from 2010–2016 — with the majority occurring along the portion of road in Cleveland County, Oklahoma.

 3. US Route 160 in Colorado

-The portion of U.S. Route 160 running through Colorado placed third on our most dangerous highway rankings.
-This 490-mile-long highway segment starts at New Mexico and ends near the Kansas state border.
+The portion of U.S. Route 160 running through Colorado placed third on our most-dangerous highway rankings.
+This 490-mile-long highway segment starts near New Mexico and ends near the Kansas state border.
 The majority of fatal crashes takes place along the portion of road running through La Plata County.
 In addition, a high mountain pass, known as Wolf Creek Pass, has claimed many vehicles due to steep roadways and switchbacks.
-Overall, a reported total of 80 fatal crashes took place on this highway from 2010 through 2016.
+Overall, 80 fatal crashes took place on this highway from 2010–2016.

 4. Interstate 5 in California

-The portion of I-5 that runs north to south through California is the fourth most dangerous highway in our study.
+The portion of I-5 that runs north to south through California is the fourth most-dangerous highway in our study.
 This highway runs for nearly 800 miles from San Ysidro crossing at the Mexican border through the length of California into Oregon.
-This interstate connects drivers through Los Angeles, San Diego, Sacramento, Santa Ana, Stockton and Redding, intersecting with I-10 by Los Angeles and I-8 by San Diego.
-The majority of fatal crashes take place on the portion of road running through Los Angeles County, where traffic volumes are likely to be the highest.
-Overall, a reported total of 680 fatal crashes happened on this highway from 2010 through 2016.
+This interstate connects drivers through Los Angeles, San Diego, Sacramento, Santa Ana, Stockton and Redding, intersecting with I-10 near Los Angeles and I-8 near San Diego.

 5. Interstate 10 in Texas

-The portion of Interstate 10 that runs from Anthony, Texas, near the New Mexico state line to the border of Louisiana placed fifth in our dangerous highway rankings.
-This east–west highway connects the Texan cities of El Paso, San Antonio and Houston.
+The portion of Interstate 10 that runs from Anthony, Texas, near the New Mexico state line to the border of Louisiana placed fifth in our dangerous-highway rankings.
+This east-to-west highway connects El Paso, San Antonio and Houston.
 Most fatal crashes occurred on the segment of I-10 running through Harris County.
-Overall, a reported total of 585 fatal crashes happened on this highway from 2010 through 2016.
+Overall, 585 fatal crashes happened on this highway from 2010–2016.

-If you're ever involved in a DUI accident on the highway, if possible, remain in your car and move it from oncoming traffic.
-You should also notify the authorities as soon as possible so emergency services can be sent.
-As with any accident, you will need to exchange insurance and contact information with the other drivers involved in the accident.
+If you're in an accident while intoxicated, move your car from oncoming traffic and notify authorities.
+You'll also need to exchange insurance and contact information with the other drivers involved in the accident.
 Take clear pictures of the damage and vehicle license plates before anyone leaves to document the incident.

 Driving under the influence is a serious offense.
-If you were driving while intoxicated, then you may face fines, jail time, license suspension and probation.
-Auto insurance rates also increase significantly after a DUI because you're now considered a high-risk driver.
-In some cases, you may need to find a new insurer to get an SR-22 filing and reinstate your driving privileges.
+If convicted, you could face fines, jail time, license suspension and probation.
+Your auto insurance rates will also increase significantly because you're considered a high-risk driver.
+In some cases, you may need to find a new insurer that's willing to file an SR-22 on your behalf so you can reinstate your driving privileges.

 |1||US-93 Arizona||Mohave County||U.S. Highway||70||90|